guisazevedo/UoL_entinela_exam_receiver/README.md

-# Sentinela Exam Gateway
+# sentinela Exam Gateway
+Cloud Run Microservice to receive, validate, and process medical exams

+---

-This is the core gateway microservice of the Sentinela diagnostic system.
+This is a microservice of the sentinela diagnostic system.
 It acts as a RESTful service built using [Actix Web](https://actix.rs/), designed to receive medical exam data (e.g., X-rays, ECGs) from external hospitals and route them through a standardized validation, processing, and publishing pipeline.

 ---